aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 The property `userName` is the name of the user and is mandatory.

 The property `deliveryMedium` is how the user will be contacted to sign up, upon first creation.
 Both email and sms are available here.
-The default is SMS (i.e., `ContactMethods.PHONE`).

 The property `attributes` specifies the list of standard and custom [attributes](#attributes) as part of the user.
 Values of the `StandardAttrs` enum can be used against `name` to reference standard attributes.
 If one or both contact methods are set with `deliveryMedium`, this attribute is required to be set as part of `attributes`.
-The default here is empty.

 `forceAliasCreation` can be used only when the user pool is configured with either email or phone as a verified contact method.
 When this is set, any existing user with the same email address or phone number will have its alias migrated to this user.
-The default is false.

 When the `resendInvitation` property is set to true, Cognito will resend the invitation message for a user that already exists but has not signed up.
-The default is false.

 Users can be created for imported user pools by using the `UserPoolUser` construct, as so -